 - Your equipment is also critical to success.

-- You need the right bait.
+- You need the right bait for crappie.
+The popular choice is minnows.

 - Select an area near deep water or one with a steep slope to deep water, preferably in an area known to frequently hold crappie.
 Another key to success includes deep water and a steep slope near a large area of shallows or marsh where forage fish tend to gather.